-To begin with, I’ve never dreamt to be someone else’s wife let alone a mother.
+To begin with, I’ve never dreamt of being someone else’s wife, let alone a mother.
 But everything changed when I met my husband who encouraged me to start a family with him.

 We were blessed with our first daughter when I was 37.
 The pregnancy and delivery went on without much drama.

 This created an overly optimistic expectation for our next pregnancy.